10 tips to help protect your home from burglary:

 - Install timers to turn lights on and off when you are out or away, or ask a neighbour to do this

-- Mark your property with an ultra violet pen giving your postcode and flat or house number, and take a photo of valuables such as jewellery
+- Register your property at Immobilise.com and mark it with an ultra violet pen giving your postcode and flat or house number, you could even take a photo of valuables such as jewellery

 - Don’t leave ladders or tools that could help a burglar get in to your property